visualyze/-front-end/README.md

 - `REACT_APP_API_URL=https://pc-sd-jk-visualyze.herokuapp.com/`

+### Firebase config file

+- The following keys are retrieved when setting up a Firebase account
+- The content should be saved in an object and exported as firebaseConfig
+  - apiKey
+  - authDomain
+  - databaseURL
+  - projectId
+  - storageBucket
+  - messagingSenderId
+  - appId

 ### How it Works

 - Sign up via an email and password of your choice or sign in with Google